Teroldego: Jewel of the Italian Alps

 Some of the problems associated with Sangiovese in the 20th century were due to the poor clonal selection championed by lazy growers.
 As Albiera Antinori concedes: “many clones of Sangiovese grown 50 years ago in Chianti were purely selected because they gave generous yields.
 The quality of the wine they produced was, at best, a secondary consideration.”
 However, an extensive program of replanting and research has largely eliminated this issue.
 Modern-day Sangiovese grown in central Tuscany has reached an unprecedented apogee of quality and prestige.

-It is in the hills between Florence and Siena that this magic happens with growing regularity.
-There are over six Chianti sub-zones in Tuscany, but the most highly regarded has long been Chianti Classico.
+In the hills between Florence and Siena, this magic happens with growing regularity.
+There are over six Chianti sub-zones in Tuscany, but Chianti Classico is the most highly regarded one.
 There is a remarkable synergy between the terroir and Sangiovese, which produces this noble grape’s incomparable expression.
-The villas, cypresses, vines, and rolling hills create an immutable paradise, arguably the most captivating piece of bucolic splendor in Europe.
+The villas, cypresses, vines, and rolling hills create an immutable paradise, arguably Europe’s most captivating piece of bucolic splendor.